Skip to content Skip to Live Chat

 OVERVIEW

-A statistician is an individual who collects and analyzes a company’s data.
-Familiar with all automated and manual data collection methods, statisticians work to identify trends in data sets, before offering those patterns to company executives who can tailor business operations accordingly.
+A statistician is an individual who collects and analyzes an organization’s data.
+Familiar with all automated and manual data collection methods, statisticians work to identify trends in data sets and then share those patterns with organization leaders, who, in turn, tailor business operations accordingly.

-This role is a specialized career option, typically requiring at least a master’s degree.
-To fulfill a statistician position for a higher-level organization, you might need at least a few years of experience in a specific industry.
+The role of a statistician is a specialized career option, typically requiring a master’s degree.
+To fulfill a statistician position for a higher level within an organization, job candidates may need at least a few years of experience in a specific industry.

 RESPONSIBILITIES